istio-ecosystem/sail-operator/bundle/README.md

 1. Click the Options menu, and select **Delete IstioCNI**.
 1. At the prompt to confirm the action, click **Delete**.

-### Deleting the Sail Operator
+### Deleting the sail-operator
 1. In the OpenShift Container Platform web console, click **Operators** -> **Installed Operators**.
-1. Locate the Sail Operator.
+1. Locate the sail-operator.
 Click the Options menu, and select **Uninstall Operator**.
 1. At the prompt to confirm the action, click **Uninstall**.

 ### Deleting the Projects